iobio/iobio-gru-backend/docs/updating_aws_deployment.md

 Once the AMI is finished being created, use the AWS console to navigate to the launch templates page.
 The launch template is named `gru-node`.
 Open it and go to `Actions>Modify Template (Create new version)`.

+Perform the following steps:

+1. Select the `Source template version` dropdown and choose the latest version.

-Scroll down to the AMI dropdown and select the new AMI you created above.
+2. Scroll down to the AMI dropdown and select the new AMI you created above.
    Save the template version.

-Also scroll down to the resource tags section and change the `Name` tag to match the new version.
+3. Scroll down to the resource tags section and change the `Name` tag to match the new version.
 This shouldn't affect it working but does make it easier to keep track of which versions we have running.

 The ALB is configured to use the latest version of the launch template, so any new nodes created after this point should use the correct AMI.